 Rebecca would like others to know that it is okay to not always be brave.
 “There is so much pressure on cancer patients to be positive all the time…It is okay to cry, to rage against the world … to be scared to go to chemo.”
 Rebecca also emphasizes the importance of therapy and support groups for others who may be going through similar situations.
 She didn’t originally feel that she would want to participate in a support group, and it took time to find a group that was right for her.
 “I did eventually find one nearby.
 I learned that no matter what kind of cancer the people in the group had been diagnosed with, we all had similar concerns.”

-Published on: June 2, 2022Return to Survivor Stories
+Published on: June 2, 2022Return to Cancer Survivor and Caregiver Stories

 There is so much pressure on cancer patients to be positive all the time…It is okay to cry, to rage against the world … to be scared to go to chemo.